achow5/DigitalCookbook-master/DigitalCookbook-master/README.md

 [Note 4/24/2020]
 This is a copy of the original DigitalCookbook code created as a collaboration between Andrew C., Michael N., Darien F., Camden C. , and Damien M.
+The original can be found here: https://github.com/Mivinguy/DigitalCookbook